serverlessworkflow/specification/specification.md

 The [`produceEvents`](#ProducedEvent-Definition) allows to define events which should be produced by the workflow instance before workflow stops its execution.

-It's important to mention that if the workflow `adhoc` property of the [start definition](#Start-Definition) in the workflow starting Event state is set to `true`, the only way to complete execution of the workflow instance is if workflow execution reaches a state that defines an end definition with `terminate` property set to `true`, or, if the [execution timeout](#ExecTimeout-Definition) property is defined, the time defined in its `interval` is reached beforehand.
+It's important to mention that if the workflow `keepActive` property is set to`true`, the only way to complete execution of the workflow instance is if workflow execution reaches a state that defines an end definition with `terminate` property set to `true`, or, if the [execution timeout](#ExecTimeout-Definition) property is defined, the time defined in its `interval` is reached.

 #### ProducedEvent Definition